ant1fact/jalapino-api/README.md

 ### GET /restaurants/:id

-ℹ️ Returns the requested restaurant object by its id or 404 if it is not found
+ℹ️ Returns the requested restaurant object by its id

 ```bash
 # Sample request